 We advise you to carefully consider the information you include in your letter.
 Remember that you should make clear why you wish to attend an Honours Class and what benefit the group will have from your participation, knowledge and/or experiences.

 Following admission to a Bachelor Honours Class

 The organisation of the Bachelor Honours Classes will take care of your registration for the Class in uSis, approximately a week before the start of the class.
 Therefore, you do not need to register in uSis yourself.

 Once your enrollment in the Bachelor Honours Class is finalised in uSis, you will automatically gain access to Brightspace.
 Note that we take care of both your registration in uSis and your access to Brightspace.

-You are allowed to are absent from one session at most as long as you inform the coordinator as soon as possible about the reason of your absence (for example, an overlap in your course schedule).
+You are allowed to be absent from one session at most as long as you inform the coordinator as soon as possible about the reason of your absence (for example, an overlap in your course schedule).

-When you have to be absent from more than one session, the coordinator may decide that you no longer are allowed to attend the Bachelor Honours Class.
+When you have to be absent from more than one session, the coordinator may decide that you are no longer allowed to attend the Bachelor Honours Class.

 Bachelor Honours Classes are highly sought after and timely disenrollment allows for another student on the waiting list to be admitted.

-If you wish to disenroll, you should contact the coordinator of the Bachelor Honours Class (for contact details see the e-Prospectus), as soon as possible.
-You must also inform the central organisation by sending an email to email@example.com.
+If you wish to disenroll, you should contact the coordinator of the Bachelor Honours Class (for contact details see the Prospectus), as soon as possible.
+You must also inform the central organisation by sending an email to firstname.lastname@example.org.
 Do not forget to state the reason for your disenrollment.

 Upon successful completion of a Bachelor Honours Class